 Nora Heaphy, a Yale undergraduate who protested on November 23 rejected this claim.
 According to Heaphy, the belief that universities can “engage with these companies and get them to change their fundamentally extractive business models” is naivety “amounting to gross negligence.”

 The New Yorker describes divestment as a movement “which urges public and private institutions and subnational governments to curtail investment in companies that extract fossil fuels as a way to rein in the effects of climate change.”

 The fossil fuel divestment movement started on college campuses around 2011.
 It has since become a global movement.
 More than a thousand organizations and individuals controlling $8.8 trillion in combined assets have committed to stop investing in the fossil fuel industry.

 Divestment is part of a wider movement to combat the climate crisis.
 Other strategies include the Extinction Rebellion protests and the Green New Deal.

-Action to combat the climate crisis has intensified, following scientific reports that say humanity has 12 years or less to limit global warming to 1.5 degrees celsius or face “risks to health, livelihoods, food security, water supply, human security, and economic growth.”
+Action to combat the climate crisis has intensified, following scientific reports that say humanity has 12 years or less to limit to 1.5 degrees celsius or face “risks to health, livelihoods, food security, water supply, human security, and economic growth.”